AldoFusterTurpin/AdventOfCode-2023/README.md

 Destination (soil) range ->  [50, 51]

-Important thing is the offset between source and destination -> | 98 - 50 | = 48.
+The important thing is the offset between source and destination -> | 98 - 50 | = 48.

 52 (destination range start), 50 (source range start), 48 (length)